Greenbelt (Ayala Center): As an Ayala Mall

-The mall was undergoing major re-development, with the ground level of Greenbelt 3 closed in 2019 for renovation.
-The new area reopened in October 2021, which now hosts luxury labels and a newly-renovated Starbucks Reserve cafe.
-Greenbelt 4 started its renovation works as of the third quarter of 2022.
+The mall underwent major redevelopment, with the ground level of Greenbelt 3 closed in 2019 for renovation.
+The new area reopened in October 2021, which now hosts luxury labels and a newly renovated Starbucks Reserve cafe.
+Greenbelt 4 was later renovated from the third quarter of 2022 to its reopening in April 2023.

-Facilities
+Future redevelopment

+On July 25, 2023, Ayala Land filed a Petition to Remove the Presumption as Important Cultural Property designation from Greenbelt 1 before the National Commission for Culture and the Arts, arguing that alterations made to the original structure as a result of renovations over the past decades had made the building unrecognizable from its original design.